 Description of Organization

 Cancer Wellness House was founded in 1997 to complement traditional medical treatment.
-Its programs focus on holistic wellness programming including mindfulness, meditation, hypnosis, yoga, massage and therapeutic touch, as well as providing support groups for patients, caregivers, and family members.
-It is the only wellness-centered programming available in the Intermountain West dedicated to offering free psychosocial support and resources to those living with cancer and their family and friends, in a home-like setting.
+Programs focus on holistic wellness programming including mindfulness, meditation, hypnosis, yoga, massage and therapeutic touch, as well as providing support groups for patients, caregivers, and family members.

-In 2010, the Cancer Wellness House received funding from the Frederick P. Lenz Foundation to provide scholarships to the Ski to Live Cancer Survivor clinics, which unites Zen Buddhism practice with the physical practice of skiing.
-Our goal was to promote hope, health and healing among those affected with cancer by exposing them to Big Mind Zen Buddhism.
-Created by Zen Master, Genpo Roshi, Big Mind is a simple, facilitated voice dialog which allows practitioners to access consciousness from both an ego-centered perspective and a universal perspective.
+In 2010, a grant in the amount of $2,000 was awarded to the Cancer Wellness House to provide scholarships to the Ski to Live Cancer Survivor clinics, which unites Zen Buddhism practice with the physical practice of skiing.
+The goal was to promote hope, health and healing among those affected with cancer by exposing them to Big Mind Zen Buddhism.
+Created by Zen Master, Genpo Roshi, Big Mind is a simple, facilitated voice dialog which allows practioners to access consciousness from both an ego-centered and universal perspective.